 - G2 score: 4.4

-6- Salesforce Service Cloud® Overview
+6- Salesforce Service Cloud® - Best for deep customer data integration

 Salesforce Service Cloud is a cloud-based customer service platform that helps teams manage cases, support requests and customer interactions across channels.
 It offers features like omni-channel support (email, chat, phone, social media), workflow automation, and analytics to help support teams respond more efficiently.
 It ties into the broader CRM from Salesforce, so you can link customer service work with sales, data, and other customer-touch processes.